 - Develop observation skills and vocabulary through "sight-seeing" adventures around the facility and grounds

-- Listen to classical music and learn about one classical composer per term
+- Listen to classical music for appreciation

 - Examine fine art pieces of classical artists